ROBOKiTTY/KiTTYCoin/README.md

 http://dogecoin.com/

 ## License - Much license
-DogeCoin is released under the terms of the MIT license.
+Like DogeCoin, KiTTYCoin is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.

 ## Development and contributions - omg developers